White Pass Hike

 The weather was fairly clear, but the ascent was so strenuous that I took only a few pictures.
-"After I get to top, tomorrow, I'll make all the pictures in the world, from a better position!", I though.
+"After I get to the top, tomorrow, I'll make all the pictures in the world, from a better position!", I thought.

-A quick peak-a-boo of Mt.
+A quick peek-a-boo of Mt.
 Jackson is all I've got on my way back.
 I can only imagine how fantastically beautiful the scenery is on a clear day!..

 I wanted to stop at Mackinaw Shelter again on my way back for a break and water refill, but I missed it.
 I was looking for a creek crossing first, never crossed this creek, and when I finally got to it, well, Mackinaw Shelter was like 2 miles back.